+Toolamba Primary School is listed on the Bush Fire At Risk Register.

 School preparedness and pre-emptive actions for the bushfire season

 Fire danger ratings indicate how dangerous a fire would be if one started in those conditions and provide clear direction on the safest options for preserving life.
 They can be a trigger for action in community and for school and household level fire plans.